Career-Nexus/Career-Nexus-Backend/documentation/templates/output.md

       "description": "As a Frontend Developer, you will play a crucial role in designing, implementing, and optimizing the backbone of our digital services.
 You'll work closely with frontend developers, DevOps engineers, and product teams to deliver robust and high-performance applications.
 Responsibilities include developing RESTful APIs, ensuring data integrity and security, managing database schemas, and optimizing application performance.
 A strong understanding of backend frameworks, data structures, and software engineering principles is essential.", "experience_level": "senior",
       "time_stamp": "2025-10-30",
+      "application_deadline": "2025-12-11",
+      "is_saved": false
+    },
+    {
+      "id": 11,
+      "title": "Backend Developer",
+      "organization": "Sterling Technologies",
+      "employment_type": "full_time",
+      "work_type": "hybrid",
+      "country": "Nigeria",
+      "salary": "350,000NGN",
+      "overview": "A skilled backend developer aith at least 5 years of experience",
+      "description": "As a Backend Developer, you will play a crucial role in designing, implementing, and optimizing the backbone of our digital services.
+You'll work closely with frontend developers, DevOps engineers, and product teams to deliver robust and high-performance applications.
+Responsibilities include developing RESTful APIs, ensuring data integrity and security, managing database schemas, and optimizing application performance.
+A strong understanding of backend frameworks, data structures, and software engineering principles is essential.", "experience_level": "senior",
+      "time_stamp": "2025-10-30",
+      "application_deadline": "2025-12-11",
       "is_saved": false
     }
   ]